ManikandanMani4/UnsupervisedLearning1/README.md

+# Unsupervised-Learning
+This project explores the application of unsupervised learning techniques to identify patterns, groupings, and structures within unlabeled data.
+The focus is on discovering hidden patterns and relationships in data without predefined labels.

+##Features
 - This project consists of two datasets.
 - Treating missing values and duplicate values with suitable approaches.
 - Understanding significant insights in the data through exploratory data analysis (EDA).